-Private Duty Nursing (PDN): A MIIW participant may receive up to 16 hours of PDN a day from a registered nurse (RN), a licensed practical nurse (LPN), or a respiratory therapist (RT).
-The waiver participant’s assessment, ventilator dependency needs, and provider staffing determine how many hours of PDN the participant receives.
+Private duty nursing (PDN): An MIIW participant may receive up to 16 hours of PDN a day from a registered nurse, licensed practical nurse or respiratory therapist.
+Participant assessment, ventilator dependency needs and provider staffing determine how many hours of PDN received.

 - Require 24-hour a day, high-intensity nursing care services.